SifatSikder/Wumpus-AI-Project/README.md

 # Wumpus-AI-Project
 # Initial Design Document
-Driver Class:
+**Driver Class:**

-1.Create an agent
+1. Create an agent
-2. Create the game with size, the reasoning agent just created, and the probability of wumpus, pit and obstacle 3.Run the created agent.start(created game) function which will return the game status boolean variable.
+2. Create the game with size, the reasoning agent just created, and the probability of wumpus, pit and obstacle
+3. Run the created agent.start(created game) function which will return the game status boolean variable.
 If true ⇒ agent won else lost

-Agent Class:
+**Agent Class:**

-Constant: left=0 ,right =1
+1. Constant: left=0 ,right =1
-Properties:
+2. Properties:
-Position and direction: 1D array Breeze,stench,scream,died,glitter, havegold,bump (optional for obstacle) ⇒ boolean
+ 1. Position and direction: 1D array
+ 2. Breeze,stench,scream,died,glitter, havegold,bump (optional for obstacle) ⇒ boolean
-Number of arrows: int
+ 3. Number of arrows: int
-A game object to play and a kb to build the knowledge to play the game Constructor⇒ number of arrow will be assigned from the world.Number of wumpus start(game):
+ 4. A game object to play and a kb to build the knowledge to play the game
+ 5. Constructor⇒ number of arrow will be assigned from the world.Number of wumpus
+3. Methods:
+ 1. start(game):
-Initialize the game variable of agent class (game=game) Create a new knowledge base with the game size
+    1. Initialize the game variable of agent class (game=game)
+    2. Create a new knowledge base with the game size
-Set the default direction in north
+    3. Set the default direction in north
-Register the move in the knowledge base. kb.registermove(current position⇒x,y) Play the game in a while true loop, while(true) play();
+    4. Register the move in the knowledge base. kb.registermove(current position⇒x,y)
+    5. Play the game in a while true loop, while(true) play();
-move():
+ 2. move():
-Check the result of the game.moveAgent().
+  1. Check the result of the game.moveAgent().
-If false, means a bump, run kb.tellbump(pos-x,pos-y,direction) and then return Else register the move in the kb⇒ kb.registermove(current position⇒x,y) After moving, process the current percept⇒ processPercepts(current position⇒x,y) processPercepts(position⇒x,y) if(glitter): kb.tellglitter(position⇒x,y)
+  2. If false, means a bump, run kb.tellbump(pos-x,pos-y,direction) and then return
+  3. Else register the move in the kb⇒ kb.registermove(current position⇒x,y)
+  4. After moving, process the current percept⇒ processPercepts(current position⇒x,y)
+3. processPercepts(position⇒x,y)
+ 1. if(glitter): kb.tellglitter(position⇒x,y)
-Else if(breeze): kb.tellbreeze(position⇒x,y)
+ 2. Else if(breeze): kb.tellbreeze(position⇒x,y)
-Else if(stench): kb.tellstench(position⇒x,y)
+ 3. Else if(stench): kb.tellstench(position⇒x,y)
-Else kb.tellclear(position⇒x,y)
+ 4. Else kb.tellclear(position⇒x,y)
-turn(direction)
+4. turn(direction)
 game.turnAgent(direction)
 kb.registerTurn(direction)
 shoot()